Sponsorship proposal

 6. Attachment

-Not always needed, but sometimes it is worth to attach a Media Kit.
+Not always needed, but sometimes it is worth attaching a Media Kit.
 This will usually be a PDF containing stats and information about your business, project, or event.
 You can download our media kit for reference here.

-A few more hints about following up your sponsorship proposal
+A few more hints about following up on your sponsorship proposal

 I said you’re done once you hit the send button, but that’s actually not true.
 In some, if not most of the cases you’ll want to double-check if your prospect has an interest in your proposal.